😕 Why drop Apollo Client and urql for GraphQL Queries? #

 48), but it is not yet wired up.
 We

 already have a

 name attribute set on the input.
 We can use this to

 pull in whatever the user enters in the action code we now add, server side, for processing the form

 27, we read in the form data, identifying the field we need using the value of its name field (

 currency).
-After that the code is not that different from the load function that already existed in this
+After that, the code is not that different from the load function that already existed in

-file.
-The main difference is that we query for and return a single rate, rather than an array of
+this file.
+The main difference is that we query for and return a single rate, rather than an array

 We need to read this in the client, Svelte, file.
 Update